CZ-NIC/knot/doc/reference.rst

 A period between KSK publication and the next rollover initiation.

-*Default:* infinity
+*Default:* 0

 ..
 NOTE::
    KSK key lifetime is also infuenced by propagation-delay, dnskey-ttl, and KSK submission delay.

-   The default infinite value causes no KSK rollover as a result.
+   Zero (aka infinity) value causes no KSK rollover as a result.

    This applies for CSK lifetime if single-type-signing is enabled.